pranavgupta6/HealthFlow/README.md

 ### 👨‍⚕️ Doctor’s Dashboard
 - **First Login Setup:** When a doctor logs in for the first time, they configure their **forenoon and afternoon shifts**, specifying start and end timings and defining **maximum patient capacity** per shift.
 - **Shift Check-In:** Upon check-in for a shift, all patients registered for that shift are automatically marked as **“waiting”**, making them visible in the queue.
-- **Real-Time Queue:** The doctor’s dashboard displays a live queue of patients ordered by token number, automatically updated via **Socket.io** as new patients register.
 - **Consultation Workflow:** During a session, the doctor marks a patient as **“in-progress”**, fills out a **digital prescription form** with symptoms, diagnosis, and dynamic medicine entries (name + dosage), and then marks the consultation as **“completed.”**
 - **Post-Consultation Records:** Completed patients remain stored in the backend for future reference and analytics but are hidden from the live queue frontend for a clutter-free interface.